bogdanparvu18/msc-graduate-project/README.md

 #### Phase 4 — Construct the network-QA benchmark

+  At this stage I build the dataset schema + annotation pipeline.
+For each incident sample, create:

+    visual inputs
+    optional structured inputs
+    question
+    gold answer
+    evidence
+    diagnosis label
+    remediation label
+    risk label

+  A JSON example is here.
+  Note: The gold answers must come from the underlying incident data and labels, not from the LLM to avoid halucinacions.

 #### Phase 5 — Build the model stack
 #### Phase 6 — Add retrieval and multimodal grounding
 #### Phase 7 — Diagnosis engine